 Concessions for 16 to 18 year olds

-Residents of England aged 63 or more, or with certain disabilities, are entitled to free travel at most times.
+Residents of England who qualify by age or with certain disabilities, are entitled to free travel at most times.

 To obtain this, an English National Concessionary Travel Scheme pass such as the Derbyshire Gold Card is required.

 Season tickets and multi-journey tickets are available on many services, offering savings for regular travellers.